Yandex Cloud

 Management console

-1. In the management console, select the folder you want to create your ARL profile in.
+1. In the management console, select the folder where you want to create an ARL profile.

 2. From the list of services, select Smart Web Security.